kcrites/landingpage/README.md

-Landing Page Sample
+Karve Software Landing Page

-This is a template web page used to show how to build a responsive web site that utilizes Flexbox and other HTML/CSS techniques.

-The page is viewable here: https://kcrites.github.io/landingpage/
+This is the landing page for Karve Software @ http://karvesoftware.com